bittorrent/btc/README.md

     $ btc list "A*" | btc stop

 This torrent is not going to be seeded anymore by uTorrent.
+Don't worry, you can restart it using the `start` command.
 This is the right moment to mention that `btc list` takes an optional argument which filters all the torrents by name allowing glob syntax.
 The `--case-sensitive` or the shorter `-s` options can be used to enforce case sensitivity.
 Some of you might think that it is a lot more complicated than doing `btc stop "A*"`.
 Fair enough, but what if you